History of Ivanka Trump in Timeline

 Since leaving Washington in 2021, Ivanka Trump and her husband have been residents of Surfside, Florida.

-In June 2022, Ivanka Trump told the United States House Select Committee on the January 6 Attack that she did not believe the election was stolen and accepted William Barr's conclusion that voter fraud claims had "zero basis".
+In June 2022, Ivanka Trump told the panel of the United States House Select Committee on the January 6 Attack that she did not believe the election was stolen and accepted William Barr's conclusion that voter fraud claims have "zero basis".

 In November 2022, Ivanka Trump was asked about her father's 2024 bid for presidency.